When selecting the best iron for quilting and sewing, there are some key features that make a big difference:

 The Rowenta is a high performing iron, allowing both steam ironing and the use of dry heat.
 It’s detailing tip allows home seamstresses and tailors high precision when it comes to perfecting seams, pleats, and other delicate finishes.
 It’s a professional, high-quality appliance that will last and offer you versatility with its comprehensive features.

-A Good Choice for Both Left and Right Handed Quilters
+What’s Good Choice for Both Left and Right Handed Quilters?

 Left-handed individuals know the challenge of using an appliance when buttons and dials are positioned for right-handed users.

-The swivel power cords on the Rowenta’s, BLACK+DECKER and Oliso, as well as the cordless Panasonic, means you don’t need to awkwardly wrestle the power cord out the way.
+The swivel power cords on the Rowenta’s and Oliso, as well as the cordless Panasonic means you don’t need to awkwardly wrestle the power cord out the way.

 If you’re one of those quilters prone to forgetting your iron on your patchwork, then you’ll enjoy the Oliso’s iTouch Technology.
 The scorch guard ensures you have half an inch of distance between the quilt and the hot surface of the soleplate.
 This reduces the risk of damaging your quilts or a burn on fabric or clothes.